NicoVogel/jakb/Gitlab/README.md

 ## Setup gitlab-runner

 The following steps are required to get the gitlab-runner working.
-I personally preffer the alpine images, because they are smal.
+I personally preffer the alpine images, because they are small, but you can also use the tag *latest* instead of *alpine*.

-1. Create the Gitlab-Runner container
+**1. Create the Gitlab-Runner container**

-The gitlab-runner needs access to the docker itselfe to start container.
+The gitlab-runner needs access to the docker itselfe to start container, therfore the docker.sock is maped.

 ````shell